GEIGEIGEIST/TOTEM/README.md

 # TOTEM

-TOTEM is 38 keys column-staggered choc split keyboard.
+TOTEM is a 38 keys column-staggered choc split keyboard.
 It meant to be used with a SEEED XIAO BLE or RP2040